k-shilpaa/movie_app_backend/README.md

 `use MovieDB`
 `use PaymentDB`
 `use TvShowDB`

-Create Collections: Create collections for movies and users' watchlists as needed:`db.createCollection("movies")` `db.createCollection("users")` similarly for TvShowDB as well.

 Connect to MongoDB: Configure your project to connect to the MongoDB databases.
-Use a MongoDB driver or an Object Document Mapper (ODM) such as Mongoose for Node.js applications.
-Schema Definition: Define schemas for images, movies, payments, and TV shows based on your project requirements.
-CRUD Operations: Implement CRUD (Create, Read, Update, Delete) operations for images, movies, payments, and TV shows using the defined schemas and models.